All Episodes

 I think it's always going to be there.

-It's we've always had debt.
+It's, we've always had debt.

-We've always had cycles of inflation, always had cycles of unemployment.
+We've always had cycles of unemployment.

-It's always gonna happen.
+It's always going to happen.

 You're nuts.